 What Makes a Winning Flower?

 You might wonder how something like a robust rose can be compared to a delicate sweet-pea?
-That's an easy question to answer...they can't be!
+That's an easy question to answer...they can't!
 Instead, each specimen will be compared to perfection for that individual variety.
 If the big, bold rose is closer to the perfect specimen then it will win, but if the tiny sweet-pea scores higher, it'll take the first-place prize.
-With personal preference put aside, the judges will scrutinize every detail of the cut flowers in the competition categories 1 - 9 separating the elite from those that don't quite measure up.
+With personal preference put aside, the judges will quickly separate the elite from those that don't quite measure up.
+Once they have their contenders (max 5) they'll scrutinize every detail and give each one a score.
+The top two scores get the ribbons.

 Consider the following criteria (in very simple form) that the judges will use as you make your entry selection for show day: